-EL Ratings address the expected loss of a Pass-Through Instrument and indirectly the expected loss of a debt portfolio, including the aggregate amount of payments due on loans not being paid (credit loss) and the aggregate amount of loss due to scheduled interest and/or principal payments due on loans being paid delayed (present value loss).
-As such, EL Ratings do not address the risk of at least one loss occurring in the portfolio backing the Pass-Through Instrument (i.e., at least one of the loans defaulting and suffering a loss).
+EL Ratings address the expected loss of a debt portfolio, including the aggregate amount of payments due on loans not being paid (credit loss) and the aggregate amount of loss due to scheduled interest and/or principal payments due on loans being paid delayed (present value loss).
+As such, EL Ratings do not address the risk of at least one loss occurring in the portfolio (i.e., at least one of the loans defaulting and suffering a loss).